Nyxalis/Nyxalis/README.md

 ### :technologist: About Me :

-I am a Full Stack Developer from Sri Lanka but in the Uk.
+I am a Semi-Full Stack Developer from Sri Lanka but in the Uk.

 - :telescope: I work at Hostious, Shardnodes as a developer and at Hycrion & Votion development as support.